Community Center Expansion

 - Common use space and additional community meeting and office space

-The City is exploring a funding option whereby Snoqualmie residents would not incur additional property taxes for the expansion.
-The current cost estimate (in 2023 dollars) for the project is approximately $28.3 million.
+The City is pursuing a funding option whereby Snoqualmie residents would not incur additional property taxes for the expansion.
+The current cost estimate for the project (Oct.
+2023) is approximately $21.8 to $26.9 million - depending on design options.

 Project Update - December 2022